stac-utils/stac-check/README.md

 # stac-check
 Linting and validation tool for STAC assets

+This project is a work in progress.
+The intent is to provide a validation tool that also follows tthe official STAC Best Practices document: https://github.com/radiantearth/stac-spec/blob/master/best-practices.md

 ``` pipenv shell ```
 ``` pip install -i https://test.pypi.org/simple/ stac-validator==2.3.0 ```
 ``` pip install -e . ```